krisgch/dsi_capstone_geospatial_clustering/README.md

 - Public : Visitors during all hours (Note: at medium or high density)
 - Others : Visitors during all hours (but low density level)

+This method allows GeoPulse to expand their businesses to new partners without having to invest further into new data collection.
+Potential uses are: <br>
+- Logistic company wanting to improve the delivery time by optimizing their offline branches/warehouses, and ultimately improving their customer satisfaction <br>
+"Identify high density residential and community area"

+- Dynamic pricing based on location and grid types <br>
+"Different prices for worker-oriented accomodations around high density office area"

+Note that with actual dataset, the grid types and density could be verified much more accurately and diversely.

 ---

 ## Data Dictionary